A Short History of (Orbital) Decay: Roman's Prospects for Detecting Dying Planets

-If there exists a large population of small, short period planets that are just below detectability with the nominal cadences of every 12.4 to 14.8 minutes, then this strategy could increase the yield of tidal decay detections dramatically.
+If there exists a large population of small, short-period planets that are just below detectability with the nominal cadences of every 12.4 to 14.8 minutes, then this strategy could increase the yield of tidal decay detections dramatically.
 However, the Survey Definition Committee ultimately did not consider such high cadences.
-This may be an interesting strategy to consider in future campaigns during and extended Roman mission.
+This may be an interesting strategy to consider in future campaigns during an extended Roman mission.
 For survey extension to help, we must ensure the ephemerides remain accurate since we must know the epoch $E$ corresponding to any transit.
 The number of orbits before the ephemeris is degraded is approximately

 For short-period planets orbiting bright stars, $n_{tot}>100$ and $\sigma_{t_c}<100$ min.
 This means that observations taken even years after the completion of the primary survey can be used to follow up decay candidates.
 Since adding an additional season breaks the symmetry we used to construct the covariance matrix in Eq. \ref{eq:covar}, we numerically assessed the impact of adding an additional season.
 Season midpoints must be separated by at least six months given the bulge visibility windows.
 Fig. \ref{fig:extend} shows the reduction in $\sigma_{dP/dt}$ that can be achieved with a single additional season whose midpoint is placed in a multiple of 6 months after the conclusion of the GBTDS.
 Additional observations after a few years have passed significantly improve our ability to measure $dP/dt$.